Suspect in mob boss hit flashes pro-Trump slogans on hand

 Comello sat with a slight smile in the jury box of the courtroom Monday afternoon as dozens of reporters and photographers filed into the room.
 When they were in place, Comello held up his left hand to display the writings as the click and whirr of camera lenses filled the room with sound.

-During the hearing, Comello did not speak other than to say, “Yes, sir” to the judge to several procedural questions.
+During the hearing, Comello did not speak other than to say, “Yes, sir” to the judge to respond to several procedural questions.

-The 53-year-old Cali, a native of Sicily, was shot to death last Wednesday by a gunman who may have crashed his truck into Cali’s car to lure him outside.
+Cali, 53, was shot to death last Wednesday by a gunman who may have crashed his truck into Cali’s car to lure him outside.
 Police said Cali was shot 10 times.

-Federal prosecutors referred to Cali in court filings in recent years as the underboss of the Mafia’s Gambino family, once one of the most powerful crime organizations in the country.
-News accounts since 2015 said he had ascended to the top spot.

-Cali’s only mob-related criminal conviction came a decade ago, when he pleaded guilty in an extortion scheme involving a failed attempt to build a NASCAR track on Staten Island.
-He was sentenced to 16 months behind bars and was released in 2009.
+Federal prosecutors referred to Cali in court filings in 2014 as the underboss of the Mafia’s Gambino family, once one of the country’s most powerful crime organizations.
+News accounts since 2015 said Cali had ascended to the top spot, though he was never charged with leading the gang.
+His only mob-related conviction came a decade ago, when he was sentenced to 16 months in prison in an extortion scheme involving a failed attempt to build a NASCAR track on Staten Island.
+He was released in 2009 and hasn’t been in legal trouble since then.

 Police have not yet said whether they believe Cali’s murder was a mob hit or whether he was killed for some other motive.

-The last Mafia boss to be rubbed out in New York City was Gambino don “Big Paul” Castellano, who was assassinated while getting out of a black limousine outside a high-end Manhattan steakhouse in 1985.
+The last Mafia boss to be rubbed out in New York City was Gambino don “Big Paul” Castellano, who was assassinated in 1985.

 Follow Wayne Parry at http://twitter.com/WayneParryAC